ANikitsenka/devops_lab/README.md

 Simple script

 ## Description
-This is script creates pc's status snapshots to json or text file.
+This script creates pc's status snapshots to json or text file.

 ## Usage
 Parameters of config.ini should be placed in [common] block: